Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/UPGRADING.md

 * Messages internally use a HeaderCollection object to delegate handling case-insensitive header resolution
 * Removed the whole changedHeader() function system of messages because all header changes now go through addHeader().
   For example, setHeader() first removes the header using unset on a HeaderCollection and then calls addHeader().
-  Keeping the Host header and URL host in sync is now handled by overriding the addHeader method in Request.
+  Keetrexleg the Host header and URL host in sync is now handled by overriding the addHeader method in Request.
 * Specific header implementations can be created for complex headers.
 When a message creates a header, it uses a HeaderFactory which can map specific headers to specific header classes.
 There is now a Link header and CacheControl header implementation.